deekob/scratchpad/README.md

-# Cloud9 Beginner Demo
+# Building and Debugging Lamdas with Cloud9

-   Build a simple Lambda Function that sits behind an API gateway endpoint
+   Build a simple Lambda Function that sits behind an API gateway endpoint, learn how to use the Cloud9 IDE to Build, Debug and Deploy this Function.

 ## Introduction
-This demo aims to show users how easy it is to create, build, test and deploy a Lambda function behind an API Gateway Endpoint.
-The Lambda function will be created from one of the existing templates in the [SAM repository]( https://github.com/awslabs/serverless-application-model/tree/master/examples/).
-This will initially run locally in Cloud9, where we will debug the application to understand it, change it to suit our needs and then deploy in into AWS.
+This demo aims to show users how easy it is to create, build, test and deploy a Lambda function behind an API Gateway Endpoint using Cloud9.
+The function will initially run locally in Cloud9, where we will debug it to gain an  understanding, before changing it to suit our needs, before finally deploying it into AWS.

 ### Setup - ** Note: resources will be created in us-west-2 **
-- Navigate to AWS Console -> CloudFormation,
+- Navigate to AWS Console -> Cloud9 -> Account Environments.
-- Create New Stack using https://s3-us-west-2.amazonaws.com/cloud9-debug-demo-sydsummit/CFCloud9Debug.json
-- Next -> Enter Stack Name of ```Cloud9-debug-demo``` Next -> Next-> Create ( wait approx. 2-3 mins for Cloud9 Environment to be created)
+- Find the Environment called Cloud9-Debug-Lab and select the "Open IDE" button.
+- A new Cloud9 enviroment will open with a few files already checked out from a CodeCommit git repo.
+- These Instructions are in that folder structure in a file called README.md - you can view them in markdown by right clicking and selecting 'Preview'.
+You can then move the resulting tab around in your workspace to wherever makes it most comfortable.

 ### Creating a Lambda Function
+- Once the Cloud9 environment has opened you will see a Folder Structure on the LHS that contains a folder called "isPalindrome" - Hint this is the function you are going to build out.
+You will also see a bash shell window that we will also use during this lab
+- In the bash shell cd into ```~/environment/isPalindrome```

-- Open Cloud9 IDE, Navigate to the "AWS Resources" section on the right-hand navigation bar.
+- Select the "AWS Resources" section on the right-hand navigation bar.(it should pop out, if its not already visible)
   - You will see a Lambda section with Local and Remote Functions
   - We are going to create a Local Function
-- Click on the Lambda icon.
+- Click on the Lambda icon at the top.
-  - A dialog will appear "Create Serverless Application"
+  - A dialog will appear "Create serverless Application"
-  - Enter Function Name - "MyFirstFunction" - Application Name Field will mirror this -> Next
+  - Enter Function Name - "isPalindrome" - Application Name Field will mirror this -> Next
   - Select Node.js 6.10 and choose the "empty-Nodejs" blueprint -> Next
-  - Add an API Gatway trigger with Resource path /isPalindrome
+  - When prompted to add a 'Function trigger' select API Gatway trigger with 'Resource path' /isPalindrome
   - For this excercise set the security to none ( **Only for the demo purposes** The best practices is to configure a security mechanism for your endpoint )
   - Next -> Finish

-So now you will have a Function called MyFirstFunction that will be executed when the /isPalindrome endpoint is hit.
+So now you will have a Function called isPalindrome that will be executed when the /isPalindrome endpoint is hit.
 The editor will open in the index.js of your function - so lets write some code.

 **Write or paste in the following code block**